 Policies and procedures

-The Company operates the following policies and procedures to support its commitment:
+We also operate the following policies and procedures to support our policy on Modern Slavery:

 - Whistleblowing Policy: published to encourage employees to report concerns about individual or company practices that could promote or support modern slavery.